01bbae/NLPPartofSpeech/Paper.md

 There are many sub catagories but we won't go into them for the time being.

+### Why is part of speech tagging not obvious?

+So this is a question I first wondered when I wanted to research this topic.
+Why is it so difficult when you can just grab the parts of speech of any word from a dictionary?

+Well, lets look at an example
+Suppose we have the word **_bat_** and the following sentences:

+1. bat (Animal) is a noun
+2. bat (Baseball) is a noun
+3. to bat (to hit) is a verb
+4. off the bat (idiom) is a ?
+5. to bat an eye (idiom) is a verb

-There are also two major Parts of Speech classes that these catagories fall under called Open and Closed classes.
+Lets look at the two major Parts of Speech classes that these catagories fall under called Open and Closed classes.

 ![Picture of Classes](images/classes.png)

 Closed Classes are words with PoS that don't really have much flexiblity in changing from one PoS to another.
-An example is conjunctions, like "and", "or", and "but".
+An example is conjunctions, like the words "and", "or", and "but".
 There aren't conjunctions that are also different PoS.

 Open Classes are words that are Nouns or Adjectives that fall into multiple other PoS catagories.